 If you are a gig worker or have a fluctuating income, you should either round to the best of your ability or make two budgets- one for a good month and one for a bad month.

-- Calculate your fixed expenses.
-This is how much you spend a month on things that are not easy to change: rent, daycare, minimum debt payments, fixed bills.
+Your fixed expenses are how much you spend a month on things that are not easy to change: rent, daycare, minimum debt payments, and other fixed bills.

 That is it- that is how you make a budget.
-After this first step, you can drill down and figure out how to increase the money you make or decrease your fixed expenses or how to maximize what you can get from the money you can spend.
+After this first step, you can drill down and figure out how to increase the money you make, decrease your fixed expenses, or maximize what you can get from your spending.

-I personally like to use the modern envelope budgeting system to keep track of what I can spend, but each person will have to choose what budgeting system works for them.
+I like to use the modern envelope budgeting system to track what I can spend, but each person will have to choose what budgeting system works for them.

 But I already have a budget!

 Great!
 Awesome!
 Even if you are like me and have a particular budget that you follow every month, it’s a good idea to revisit your budget, savings allocations, and new needs.
 After all, life happens, and things change.

 Now is a great time to look at your budget and reevaluate if it is still working.
 Are there new sinking funds you need to start?
 Are you able to raise your savings or your charitable giving?
 Do you have adequate retirement savings?
 Now is the time to make this happen.